FluxML/FastAI.jl/README.md

 ## Get in touch

-You can get in touch here on GitHub or on the JuliaLang Zulip in the [`#ml-ecosystem` channel](https://julialang.zulipchat.com/#narrow/stream/237432-ml-contributers).
+You can get in touch here on GitHub or on the JuliaLang Zulip in the [`#ml-contributors` channel](https://julialang.zulipchat.com/#narrow/stream/237432-ml-contributers).

 ---
 ## Acknowledgements